USCGC Daniel Tarr: Design

 Like her sister ships, Daniel Tarr is designed to perform search and rescue missions, port security, and the interception of smugglers.
 She is armed with a remotely-controlled, gyro-stabilized 25 mm autocannon, four crew served M2 Browning machine guns, and light arms.
 She is equipped with a stern launching ramp, that allows her to launch or retrieve a water-jet propelled high-speed auxiliary boat, without first coming to a stop.
 Her high-speed boat has over-the-horizon capability, and is useful for inspecting other vessels, and deploying boarding parties.

 The crew's drinking water needs are met through a desalination unit.
 The crew mess is equipped with a television with satellite reception.

 Operational career

-Daniel Tarr was delivered to the Coast Guard, in Key West, on November 7, 2019, and she was commissioned on January 10, 2020. on her first patrol she successfully interdicted 5 illegal Mexican launcha fishing vessels along with hundreds of feet of fishing line.
+Daniel Tarr was delivered to the Coast Guard, in Key West, on November 7, 2019, and she was commissioned on January 10, 2020.
+On her first patrol she successfully interdicted five illegal Mexican lancha fishing vessels along with hundreds of feet of fishing line.
+A lancha is a fishing boat used by Mexican fishermen that is approximately 20-30 feet long with a slender profile, having one outboard motor, and is capable of traveling at speeds exceeding 30 mph.
+Lanchas are frequently used to transport illegal narcotics to the U.S. and illegally fish in the United States’ Exclusive Economic Zone near the U.S./Mexico border in the Gulf of Mexico.